saurabhp75/saurabhp75.github.io/_notes/python.md

 ### Exception handling in Python:
 - try:
 - except:
-- else:
+- else: (Run if no exceptions occur)
-- finally:
+- finally: (Run in any case)

 If there is no exception name after except then all exceptions will be caught.

 x and y : If x is false, return x.
-Otherwise, return y.(???) x or y : If x is true, return x.
+Otherwise, return y.(???)
+x or y : If x is true, return x.
 Otherwise, return y.(???)